top of page

 • The Weeds - What Would you Remove?

-• The Fertilizer - What would you add in or want to grow stronger for 2024?
+• The Fertilizer - What would you add in or want to grow stronger in the next year?

 • In looking back at your year, would you choose a different word to describe what your year was like?
 Or perhaps add a word(s)?